-Energy consumption in New CaledoniaThe most important measure in the energy balance of New Caledonia is the total consumption of
+Energy consumption in New CaledoniaThe most important figure in the energy balance of New Caledonia is the total consumption of

 Back to overview: New Caledonia